LitzN/KetoMeals/README.md

 ### __Not yet fixed__
  1. When running the edit and add recipe pages through the html validator, I got an error with a materialize component.
 The dropdown selector menu for the field "meal type" is causing the error: "Bad value true for attribute readonly on element input".
-The readonly attribute is added automatically to the component.
+The readonly attribute is added automatically to the component by materialize.
  2. When a user has added a recipe as a favourite, if the recipe is deleted by the owner or admin, it still displays the favourite box for the recipe but without the relevant details.
 When the user tries to remove the empty favourited recipe, the site throws an error as it cannot extract the ObjectId it needs to remove from favourites.